 After a while the results from the Vulnerability Assessment (VA) are shown in next screen.

 The vulnerabilities assessment results (list of VA IDs) are given in a grid, categorized and accompanied with a risk level and additional info.
-By clicking on an item from the gird you are given a next screen like below.
+By clicking on an item from the gird you are given the next screen like below.

-A bunch of recommendations are given and explained, like Description for the VA item, the Impact, Rule Query as well as a Remediation Script to fix it up.
+A bunch of recommendations is given and explained, like Description for the VA item, the Impact, Rule Query as well as a Remediation Script to fix it up.
 You can open the suggested codes into the SSMS editor as well.

 However, this feature requires from the user to have at least basic security background.
 The feature is available in Azure as well.
 Find some more explanation about VA here https://blogs.technet.microsoft.com/dataplatforminsider/2017/12/11/whats-new-in-ssms-17-4-sql-vulnerability-assessment/